-And even the smallest retailers need robust inventory management.
-Failure to implement it to your store will result in effects that trickle down to many areas of your business.
+And even the smallest retailers need solid inventory management.
+Failure to implement it in your store will result in effects that trickle down to many areas of your business.
 These could include supplier relationships, order management, warehouse management, pricing, promotions, and even employee management.

-This is simply the process of manually counting your inventory levels.
+This is simply the process of manually counting your inventory levels to reconcile with your digital data counts.
 Usually, this is done over a period of time in which retail employees count predetermined sections of your stock.
-For retailers with larger inventories this might include breaking down the physical counts over the course of several days or weeks.
+For retailers with larger inventories, this might include breaking down the physical counts over the course of several days or weeks.

 Are There Better Ways to Conduct Inventory Counts?